linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

               mysql:/etc/postfix/mysql-virtual-email2email.cf
       ~~~

 3. Create the file for virtual domains.
 Ensure that you change the password for the `mailuser` account.
-If you used a different user, database name, or table name, customize those settings as well.
+If you used a different user, database name, or table name, change those settings as well.

     {: .file }
     /etc/postfix/mysql-virtual-mailbox-domains.cf